 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
 Today we've got a unique radial puzzle game, a zombie-killing side-scroller, an interesting touch-based dungeon crawler, an old-school hack-and-slash platformer, and a Walking Dead tactical game.
+Without further ado:

 Solitaire and sword-and-sorcery fantasy wouldn't seem like an obvious combination, but the rookie Android game from Arnold Rauers does just that.
 Card Crawl has you facing a giant troll in an oddball card game, mixing elements of solitaire, battle card games like Magic the Gathering, and roguelike dungeon crawlers.
 It's an interesting little game that lends itself towards more strategy than might be immediately apparent.

 Here's the gist: your opponent is the "deck," and he gives you 54 random cards three at a time.
+Each card is either an item like a sword or shield, a monster that you have to kill, a potion that can heal you, or coins that can be saved up for purchases.

 Have I mentioned lately that DotEmu is awesome?
 Because it is, and not just because it's the only Android game developer that sounds like a dating service for flightless birds.
 The company specializes in porting old console and PC games to Android and iOS, perfectly preserving graphics and game mechanics while adding great extras like controller support and Google Play Games integration.
 At the E3 gaming conference in Los Angeles, DotEmu announced that its next release will be Titan Quest.